Syncdocs Security and Privacy

 How to I wipe Syncdocs info from the Windows password vault?

 You can use the -wipevault command line switch to tell Syncdocs to clear all the credentials when it exits.

 How are updates kept safe?

 wyUpdate is the utility we use to keep Syncdocs up-to-date.
 It is a small program that checks the version of Syncdocs, and applies updates if needed.
-It only updates signed versions of updates.
+It only updates signed versions of updates, and communicates via TLS.